-

 • Rheumatism

-control and the negative pressure provided by cupping can loosen muscles, encourage blood flow and sedate the nervous system.
+Cupping induces comfort and relaxation on a systemic level, the result of this produces endogenous opioid production in the brain.
+This improves pain control and the negative pressure provided by cupping can loosen muscles, encourage blood flow and sedate the nervous system.
 Here is some research to find out more on the medical perspective of cupping

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6435947/

-I’m offering a 75 minute initial consult for $110, where we will assess your general health and any injuries or issues you may have.
+I’m offering a 60-75 minute initial consult for $120, where we will assess your general health and any injuries or issues you may have.
 Please bring any necessary scans or pathology results and a list of medications you currently take.